 First, learn how to clean a office professionally before going full time.

 When cleaning like a pro, there are certain procedures to adhere to.
 Like how to fold your towel when wiping surfaces so that you have a clean side to flip to for continuous cleaning.
 Or like to mop the perimeter of a room first then shade it in as you mop your way out.
 Stuff like that.
 I didn’t know these things at first.
 All I knew was that I liked cleaning and was fascinated at the thought of starting a cleaning business of my own.

 By the way, I learned quickly that I needed to make a Customer Profile Worksheet.
 By creating a form such as this, I was able to take thorough notes when I performed a walk-through with all my other customers.

 These sheets were also handy, when I wanted to provide additional services such as window cleaning, or wipe down large office equipment, or clean trash cans and recycling bins.
 After all, I already knew my customer and all their needs.

 I had to learn how to connect money with my time.
-I know that you guys get this, but please just indulge me for a moment.

 This is an example of how I was thinking.